lucastaniolo/hurry_plants/README.md

 When in doubt of which subcategory to use on textures containing unusual information, opt for clarity over brevity.

-Note that for Unity's default shaders(such as _URP Lit_) that expects information in the texture Alpha Channel on some map slots, always add the name of the map that goes into the Alpha Channel, even if the materials is opaque the channel is not being used (e.g. `wallBrick_tex_albedoTransparency`).
+Note that for Unity's default shaders(such as _URP Lit_) that expects information in the texture Alpha Channel on some map slots, always add the name of the map that goes into the Alpha Channel, even if the materials is opaque and the channel is not being used (e.g. `wallBrick_tex_albedoTransparency`).

 | Asset Type                          | Suffix                | Subcategory                                 | Notes                                                                                                                                                                                                                                  |
 | ----------------------------------- | --------------------- | ------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |